 New Supersession UI:

 Using the integration with SAP S/4HANA for advanced ATP, there is a new UI for supersession, where customers can plan the substitution of one or more products with one or more different products.
 You can specify when the discontinuation of the products is to begin.
-Based on this date, the system plans the substitution of the respective products by calculating the necessary date values for the substitution, and continually checking their ability to be realized.
+Based on this date, the system plans the substitution of the respective products by calculating the necessary date values for the substitution, and continually checking their ability to be realised.

 SAP Analytics Cloud Integration: